ferranjr/JnTexercise2/README.md

 ```
 or one of the many other options to handle errors ina  more type safe manner, or at least
 more functional.

+As spend some time playing and designing the DSL, I didn't applied proper TDD, and added some tests later
+when I had a clearer idea of the DSL.

 ## How to Run the tests